Ebike Tire Pressure Best Practices - Keep Your Wheels in Tip-Top Shape

-Lastly, if you are using a floor pump to inflate your tire, you could consider using a backup gauge to determine the psi.
+Lastly, you shouldn't rely solely on the built-in gauge of a floor pump to determine your ebike tire psi.
+You should consider using a backup gauge to determine the psi.
 Some floor pump gauges measure the pressure at the gauge, which means they measure the pressure of the air inside the pump rather than the tire, and the accuracy of the gauge could be different.

 How to Properly Store Ebike Tires

 Any ebike owners would love to ride their electric bicycle year-round.
 However, there are times when circumstances, or the weather, won't permit it.